PaddlePaddle/PaddleDetection/README_en.md

 - The enhanced `YOLOv3-ResNet50vd-DCN` is 10.6 absolute percentage points higher than paper on COCO mAP, and inference speed is nearly 70% faster than the darknet framework
 - All these models can be get in [Model Zoo](#Model-Zoo)

-The following is the relationship between COCO mAP and FPS on Tesla V100 of SOTA object detecters and PPYOLO, which is faster and has better performance than YOLOv4, and reached mAP(0.5:0.95) as 45.2% on COCO test2019 dataset and 72.9 FPS on single Test V100.
-Please refer to [PPYOLO](configs/ppyolo/README.md) for details.
+The following is the relationship between COCO mAP and FPS on Tesla V100 of SOTA object detecters and PP-YOLO, which is faster and has better performance than YOLOv4, and reached mAP(0.5:0.95) as 45.2% on COCO test2019 dataset and 72.9 FPS on single Test V100.
+Please refer to [PP-YOLO](configs/ppyolo/README.md) for details.

 <div align="center">
   <img src="docs/images/ppyolo_map_fps.png" width=600 />